 Gary is an expert in creating images from small boats.
 He creates imaging solutions to business concepts by drawing from the natural world.

 Some of Gary’s past work has been with small charter boat operators Ursa Major, Home Shore and Over-the-Seas in Alaska and Baja, Mexico.
 Gary’s travels in Alaska included eleven trips in eleven years—covering much of Southeast, the Kodiak archipelago, the Kenai peninsula, Prince William Sound and Denali.
-Gary has a large portfolio of wild Alaska images.
 More recently Gary has partnered with Sea Kayak Adventures, including several trips on the Sea of Cortez out of Loreto in Baja, MX.

 Gary is an avid birder, especially by kayak.
 He wrote “Birding by Kayak” articles for Sea Kayaker and Washington Birder, presented “Birding by Kayak” seminars to local Audubon groups, sea kayak clubs and symposiums and has taught Bird Photography.
 His pursuit of the photograph has led to much of his knowledge of bird behavior and of locating birds – and to the construction and use of blinds (hides) when needed.
 His bird credits include R.W.Morse’s bird books, National Wildlife, Canoe&Kayak, The Nature Conservancy and an Audubon endangered species campaign that featured his Kittlitz’s Murrelet.

-Paddling, backpacking and bird photography destinations for 2016 include Lac Le Juene, BC and Jasper, AB in June; Mt.
-Rainier NP in July; Washington State’s Olympic Coast in August; Washington State’s Alpine Lakes Wilderness Enchantments in July and October.
+Paddling, backpacking and bird photography destinations for 2017 include local bird photography in May, Lac Le Juene, BC and Jasper, AB in June; Mt.
+Rainier NP in July; Washington State’s Olympic Coast in August; Washington State’s Alpine Lakes Wilderness Enchantments in September.

 Gary shoots with a Canon 5D Mark III dSLR and a Sony a6300.